 UW-Madison prohibits sexual harassment, sexual assault, domestic violence, dating violence, and stalking.
 These offenses will not be tolerated on campus and are a violation of Wisconsin law, the student code of conduct, and employee expectations.

-Tracy Schroepfer, PhD, is the Sexual Harassment Liaison at the School of Social Work and is available to consult and provide support to School of Social Work Students (tschroepfer@wisc.edu or 608-263-3837).
+The Sexual Harassment Liaison at the School of Social Work is available to consult and provide support to School of Social Work Students.

 Reporting